-These subcontractor can be smaller companies or individuals hired from pools of roofers with varying levels of skill and experience.
+These subcontractors can be smaller companies or individuals hired from pools of roofers with varying levels of skill and experience.
 Quality ultimately suffers because it’s simply not the priority.

 These contractors that hire subs will usually have shorter waiting lists and better prices, but buyer beware…

 You really won’t know who is actually working on your roof and you certainly won’t know if they are properly insured unless you get proof.